Open-Attestation/documentation-website/website/docs/advanced/gsn/setup-paymaster.md

 > Save YOUR paymaster address for future reference

-After deploying your paymaster, you will need to fund it so that the paymaster would be able to pay for relayed transactions made.
+After deploying your paymaster, you will need to fund it so that the paymaster will be able to pay for relayed transactions made.
 We can use this command to transfer 1 ETH to the paymaster for now.
-Replace `<paymaster-address> `with your own paymaster's address and `<value>` with the amount you want to send.
+Replace `<paymaster-address>` with your own paymaster's address and `<value>` with the amount you want to send.

 ```bash
 npx @ethersproject/cli --account wallet.json --network ropsten send 0xC234Fb1F1ef0ABCD1faC90ad12F4DfC97D583F95 1